NLESC-quantum/quantum_comp/redcal/hhl/README.md

 ## Contents

+- [An example showing the transpiling problems](./hhl_transpiling.ipynb), probably the elephant in the room right now.
 - [An exploratory notebook](./hhl_exploratory.ipynb), showing what we tried and how it worked.
 - [A minimal version](./hhl_minimal.ipynb) of the document above, going directly to our best solution.
 This document is less transparent, and it was written for sending a simple calculation to qIBM servers.